Lynford area changes

 New wellbeing walking trail

 We have been working on a new wellbeing walk which will start at Lynford Stag, traveling along the old coach road, visiting the Arboretum on its way and circling round to end up back at Lynford Stag.
 This walk will be three miles in length with thoughtful and inspirational information boards along the way regarding wellbeing.
-This will be installed summer 2024.
+This will be installed winter 2024.

 Frequently asked questions